-6. Recruitment and Disclosure and Barring Service (DBS) Checks
+7. Recruitment and Disclosure and Barring Service (DBS) Checks

-6.1 Standardly, an Enhanced DBS check will be undertaken when recruiting to the roles of Lodge Porter, Admissions Tutor, Schools Liaison Officer, International Programmes Officers, Nurse, Counsellor, and Mental Health Advisor (if and when employed by the College).
-There are certain roles pertaining to the choristers that will require an Enhanced DBS and include, but not limited to, Director of Music, Chaplain, Dean's Verger, choral scholars and organ scholars.
+7.1 Standardly, an Enhanced DBS check will be undertaken when recruiting to the roles of Lodge Porter, Admissions Tutor, Schools Liaison Officer, Admissions Officer, International Programmes Officers, Cognitive Behavioral Therapist, Nurse, Counsellor, and Mental Health Advisor (if and when employed by the College).
+There are certain roles pertaining to the choristers that will require an Enhanced DBS and include, but are not limited to, Director of Music, Chaplain, Chapel Manager, Chapel Clerks, choral scholars and organ scholars.

 In addition, the roles of Undergraduate Tutor and Graduate Tutor will require a Basic DBS check.
-These checks will be coordinated through the HR Office and processed by the School.
+For those roles pertaining to the choristers, the DBS checks will be processed by the School.
+All other checks will be processed by the HR Department.

-6.2 The College will undertake additional pre-employment checks where necessary as part of its safeguarding duty, including checking the accreditation of anyone employed by the College as a healthcare or psychotherapy professional such as a Counsellor or Nurse.
+7.2 The College will undertake additional pre-employment checks where necessary as part of its safeguarding duty, including checking the accreditation of anyone employed by the College as a healthcare or psychotherapy professional such as a Counsellor or Nurse.
 References from recent previous employers will also be sought.
 These checks will be undertaken by the HR Department.

-6.3 It is the responsibility of the Head of Department to:
+7.3 It is the responsibility of the Head of Department to:

-- Inform the HR Assistant when a DBS check is required for a role which is to be recruited to, so that the correct documentation can be used as part of the recruitment process; - Discuss with the HR Manager if uncertain whether a check is required to ensure appropriate checks are carried out.
+a) Inform the HR Officer when a DBS check is required for a role which is to be recruited to, so that the correct documentation can be used as part of the recruitment process;

+b) Discuss with the Head of HR if uncertain whether a check is required to ensure appropriate checks are carried out.